FatLurch/RPi_Serial_Display/README.md

 This script can be tested with the LCD mission for ARMA: https://github.com/FatLurch/TEST_ARMACOM_LCD.vr

  ## Wiring:
- **Important:** Be sure the serial adapter you use is configured for 3.3 volt signals, *not* 5 volts (your board could be damaged otherwise)
+ **Important:** Be sure the serial adapter you use is configured for 3.3 volt signals, *not* 5 volts (your board could be damaged otherwise).
+In this configuration, you'll connect to the address of the serial adapter to get things working

  I used an FTDI adapter (FT232) like this one on Amazon (Affiliate Link): https://amzn.to/2Y5IEdi